Sakimotor/The-Silver-Parser/README.md

 jar cmf MANIFEST.MF Parser.jar *.class
 ```

+Last note, while editing the text you may notice there are &lt;html&gt; and &lt;\\html&gt; tags. **DO NOT TOUCH THEM** !
+They are required in order for long strings to be displayed on multiple lines in the table.
+They are removed during the file saving process so nevermind them.

 ## For Developers

 I've made a javadoc for my program.
 If you need to read it, use the following command :